 Pax World is an active participant in the companies we invest in, the industry we helped establish, and communities in which we conduct business.
 Our commitment to engaged participation is intrinsic to our investment and business philosophy.

 Our Shareowner Advocacy efforts are aimed at helping the companies we invest in limit their risk and liabilities related to environmental, social and governance (ESG) factors as well as to take advantage of ESG-related opportunities to create financial value for their shareholders.
 We vote shareholder proxies in accordance with our ESG criteria, engage management in dialogue on issues of concern, initiate or partner with others on shareholder resolutions to adopt higher standards of corporate responsibility, and support public policy initiatives that promote greater corporate sustainability, transparency and accountability.
-You can learn more about common areas of focus for these activities by reviewing our Key Issues Briefs.
+You can learn more about common areas of focus for these activities by reviewing our ESG Analysis and Sustainability Research section.

 Public Policy Activism and Industry Advocacy